ckopec-dev/Stem-Cheatsheets/Ollama.md

 # This will run ollama on localhost port 11434
 $ ollama serve

+# Make a request to the api using curl.
+Response will be in json format.
 curl http://localhost:11434/api/chat -d '{
   "model": "deepseek-r1",
   "messages": [{ "role": "user", "content": "Solve: 25 * 25" }],